RevertIT/disposable-email-domains/README.md

-Fork for disposable emails used for MyBB plugin
+## Fork for disposable emails used for MyBB Disposable Mails plugin

-Open pull requests to add new domains
+Want to add spam providers to the API list?
+Open new thread by [clicking here](https://github.com/RevertIT/disposable-email-domains/discussions/new?category=suggest-spam-providers).